List of American Gladiators events: Powerball

 Introduced in season four of the original series, Super Powerball was a variant on the original event played with two Gladiators and three scoring cylinders laid in a straight line in the middle of the field.
 Three points were awarded for goals in the left or right cylinders, and five points were awarded for center cylinder goals.
 If a Gladiator committed a violation the contender was credited with a score.

+This event will return on the Prime Video revival.